 Our family loves Halloween!
-It’s true, in the early days we were trick-or-treating holdouts (all that sugary artificial candy… shudder!).
-Now that my kids are older and we’ve figured out a healthy balance, times have changed.
+It’s true, in the early days we were trick-or-treating holdouts (all that sugary store-bought Halloween candy… shudder!).
+Now that my kids are older I’ve figured out a healthy balance with these Halloween food ideas.
 We just buy candy with better ingredients (and make sure to have non-candy treats too).

-Reinventing our dinner plan is another way I made peace with this sugar-happy holiday.
+Reinventing our Halloween dinner plan is another way I made peace with this sugar-happy holiday.
 These festive but healthy Halloween recipes are perfect for a bite to eat before or after trick-or-treating, or just a way to make Halloween fun at home!
+You can even serve up some of these healthy Halloween treats at your next Halloween party.

-Healthy Halloween Recipes & Menu Ideas (Mom Approved!)
+Healthy Halloween Recipes & Halloween Food Ideas (Mom Approved!)

 Some of these recipes are our original creations and some are great ideas we’ve adopted from others.
-I made sure to choose recipes that:
+I made sure to choose Halloween food ideas that:

-In the end, playing with our food is a lot of fun, and these low prep recipes leave time for all the costume making and face painting you desire!
+Ultimately, playing with our food is a lot of fun.
+These low-prep recipes leave time for all the costume making and face painting you desire!

 1. Spiderweb Pancakes

 Start the day off with some grain-free pumpkin pancakes.
-Melt some chocolate (because, Halloween) and drizzle off a spoon in quick, spider-like fashion to “spin” a dramatic and delicious web on top of each stack.
+Melt some chocolate (because, Halloween) and drizzle off a spoon in a quick, spider-like fashion to “spin” a dramatic and delicious web on top of each stack.
+You can even melt cocoa butter wafers with a little honey to make a white chocolate version.

 2. Banana Ghosts

-My youngest daughter looks forward every year to making these super simple banana “ghosts.”
-Simply peel a banana, cut in half, and press chocolate chips into the tip of the banana as eyes and a sliced almond as an open, wailing mouth!
-Stand upright on the flat end on a plate drizzled with chocolate for a cute self-serve snack.
+My youngest daughter looks forward to making these super simple banana “ghosts” every year.
+Simply peel a banana, cut it in half, and press chocolate chips into the tip of the banana as eyes and a sliced almond as an open, wailing mouth!
+Stand upright on the flat end of a plate drizzled with chocolate for a cute, self-serve Halloween dessert.

 3. Clementine “Pumpkins”

-It couldn’t get easier (or healthier) than this: peel a mandarin or clementine orange, being careful to keep the orange segments intact.
+Halloween party food doesn’t get easier (or healthier) than this.
+Peel a mandarin or clementine orange, being careful to keep the orange segments intact.
 Insert a short piece of thinly sliced celery in the opening of the orange and voila!
-You have an adorable pumpkin-esque treat little kids (and adults) will love.
+You have an adorable pumpkin-esque Halloween snack that little kids (and grown ups) will love.

 Make up a whole platter or serve on a small dessert plate with dinner (since they’ll get plenty of actual dessert later!).